- Getting Started

 - Please make clear the nature and extent of the student’s contribution in formulating and carrying out the project

-This letter should be sent via the recommendation form interface no later than 4:00 PM on April 3.
+This letter should be sent via the recommendation form interface no later than midnight on April 3.

 Deadlines and Timeframes